-ENERGY REPORT - NEWS FROM THE ENERGY OFFICE AND COMMISSIONERS economics of converting DTE lights to LED more challenging and creates a disincentive to move from high pressure sodium.
+ENERGY REPORT - NEWS FROM THE ENERGY OFFICE AND COMMISSIONERS percent.
+City owned LED rates won't increase at this rate but it makes economics of converting DTE lights to LED more challenging and creates a disincentive to move from high pressure sodium.